Terpity/CanvasNicknameUtils/README.md

 ## Requirements
 ### Python packages
-The utility requires the { requests } package to be installed.
-If you're using PIP, simply type:
+The utility requires the [requests](https://pypi.org/project/requests/) package to be installed.
+If you're using PIP, open a terminal in the same folder as app.py (or navigate there) and simply run

+    pip install -r requirements.txt

-    python -m pip install requests and the package should be installed.
+and the required package should be installed.
 The program also requires { sys } and { json } but these should be installed by default.

 ### API key